A Patient’s Guide to Biceps Tendonitis

 If the tendon is only partially torn, however, recovery takes longer.
 Patients usually need to rest the shoulder using a protective sling.
 As symptoms ease, a carefully progressed rehabilitation program under the supervision of a physical or occupational therapist usually follows.
 This often involves four to six weeks of therapy.

 Immediately after surgery, you’ll need to wear your shoulder sling for about four weeks.
 Dr. Kiritsis prefers to have his patients start a gentle range-of-motion program soon after surgery.
 When you start therapy, your first few therapy sessions may involve ice and electrical stimulation treatments to help control pain and swelling from the surgery.
-Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.
+Your therapist may also use massage and other types of hands-on treatments to ease muscle spasms and pain.

 You will gradually start exercises to improve movement in the forearm, elbow, and shoulder.
 You need to be careful to avoid doing too much, too quickly.